-- Make an analysis of how the U.S. unemployment statistics release (published on the first Friday of each month) affected the the EUR/USD currency pair quotations over six months.
+- Analyze how the U.S. unemployment statistics release (published on the first Friday of each month) affected the EUR/USD currency pair quotations over six months.

 - Look at the economic calendar over the next week (you can find it on a broker’s website from my list) and make a schedule when the most important news will be released.